eblaine/fake-news-demo/demo/markdown/finish.md

 Keep that in mind, and stay mindful of the content you interact with and how that might affect your social media experience!

+Want to play with the simulation again?
+Refresh the page!

+We hope you've been able to learn something from us!

+Best,
+Ellen, Julia, and Miguel